Skip to content

 Conversion Options on a 16-Year Term Policy

 Conversion rules vary by carrier.
 Some allow conversion for the full term, while others limit the window to the first portion of the policy.
-If conversion flexibility matters to you, understanding carrier-specific rules is essential.
+Some restrict which permanent products you can convert into.
+If conversion flexibility matters to you, understanding carrier-specific rules is essential before you choose a policy.

 For a deeper explanation, review convert term to permanent life insurance.